protocol/research/research-events/research-seminars.md

 # Protocol Labs Research Seminar Series

+*NOTE: Attendees and speakers will act respectfully toward others in attendance, in accordance with the Protocol Labs Research [Code of Conduct](https://github.com/protocol/research/blob/master/research-events/code-of-conduct.md).
+Anyone who behaves disrespectfully, abusively, or otherwise inappropriately will be removed from the call and banned from future research seminars.
+If you have any questions about the code of conduct, please email research@protocol.ai.*

 ### Upcoming Talks

 **July 28:** [Splitting Payments Locally While Routing Interdimensionally](https://eprint.iacr.org/2020/555.pdf), [Stefanie Roos](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/distributed-systems/people/stefanie-roos/), 17:00 UTC